Conditional Sig-Wasserstein GANs for Time Series Generation: PRELIMINARY

-\subsection{Preliminary}
+\section{PRELIMINARY}

 For the sake of precision, we start by introducing basic concepts around the signature of a path, which lays the foundation for our analysis on the signature approximation for Wasserstein-1 Distance.
-Besides, we give a brief introduction to Maximum Mean Discrepancy (MMD) in this subsection.
+We complete this section by providing the proof of Lemma \ref{Lemma_lp}, which is essential for the derivation of the proposed Sig-W$_1$ metric.